drawpile/listserver/doc/api.md

 Error 404 Not Found is returned when the session listing is not found, it has expired or the update key was wrong.

+### Batch refresh

+Batch refresh is a way to refresh multiple sessions with a single query.
+It is useful for servers hosting many sessions, since it avoids the overhead of opening multiple HTTP connections.

+`PUT /sessions/`

+The request body:

+    {
+        "listing ID": {
+            "updatekey": "listing update key",
+            ... refresh fields (same as in individual refresh) ...
+        },
+        ...
+    }

+A 200 OK response is returned even if none of the refreshes were successful:

+    {
+        "status": "ok",
+        "responses": {
+            "listing ID": "ok" | "error",
+            ...
+        }
+    }

 ### Unlisting an announcement

 If an announcement is not refreshed within its expiration time,